 How does one know whether he or she is hypnotized?

-The discovery of hypnosis has led to three different theories of hypnosis namely role theory, altered-state theory, and dissociation theory.
+The discovery of hypnosis has led to three different theories on What is hypnosis namely role theory, altered-state theory, and dissociation theory.

 Whether or not you believe that hypnosis is an altered state of consciousness (i.e. altered-state theory), the key characteristic of hypnotic responding is involuntariness.

-This has been called the “classic suggestion effect” by André Muller Weitzenhoffer, who was one of the most prolific researchers in the field of hypnosis in the latter half of the 20th century.
+This is known as the “classic suggestion effect” by André Muller Weitzenhoffer, who was one of the most prolific researchers in the field of hypnosis in the latter half of the 20th century.

-For example, if the suggestion is that the subject’s arm is rigid like a bar of iron, the classic hypnotic experience is that one’s arm has really become rigid, on its own: it is not experienced that one is deliberately holding one’s arm stiffly.
+For example, if the suggestion implies that the subject’s arm is rigid like a bar of iron, the classic hypnotic experience is that the person’s arm truly becomes rigid, on its own, without deliberately holding it stiffly.

 While attempting to experience hypnosis, it is important to remember the following things:

-- The effects of hypnosis are cumulative: The more the techniques are practised and posthypnotic suggestions are brought into play, the more permanent the results become.
+• The effects of hypnosis are cumulative: The more you practice the techniques and incorporate posthypnotic suggestions, the more permanent the results become.

 How does Hypnosis Work?

-In order to understand the process of hypnosis and how it works, one needs to understand the model of mind and the functions of the different parts of the mind.
+In order to understand the what is hypnosis and how it works, one needs to understand the model of mind and the functions of the different parts of the mind.
 You can checkout the video titled “Model of Mind” on the ICHARS Youtube Channel.

 What are the different career options after learning Hypnosis?